Spiders, dust bunnies, and roaches spotted at Pizza Hut

 RIO GRANDE VALLEY, Texas (ValleyCentral) — The Food Patrol heads to Alamo and Elsa for this week’s ‘Food 4 Thought’ segment.

-Tower Burger located on 505 W Business Hwy 83, in Alamo is this week’s Top Performer.
+Tower Burger located at 505 W Business Hwy 83, in Alamo is this week’s Top Performer.

 The specialty burger restaurant earned its sticker from the perfectly scored May 9th health inspection report.